syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/exporting-grid-in-server.md

 using Syncfusion.Pdf;

-// get the file stream of local file
-FileStream fs1 = new FileStream("D:/PdfDoc.pdf", FileMode.Open, FileAccess.Read); // PdfDoc.pdf is a local file which is located in local disk D.
+// get the file stream of local file public FileStream fs1 = new FileStream("D:/PdfDoc.pdf", FileMode.Open, FileAccess.Read); // PdfDoc.pdf is a local file which is located in local disk D.

 public ActionResult PdfExport(string gridModel)
 {